Stellacore/QuadLoco/README.md

 ## Purpose

-Quadrant targets are useful for supporting very precise location measurements in various photogrammetry and computer vision applications.
+Quadrant targets are high contrast signal targets that are useful for performing very precise location measurements in the context of photogrammetry and computer vision applications.

+The quad target pattern has characteristics that are conducive to high accuracy center point location with high precision - often to within a small fraction of a pixel.

-Classic quadrant target is pattern of alternating light and dark quadrants of a square.
-Often seen on spacecraft and launch vehicles and robot development and testing environments.
+The classic quadrant target is pattern of alternating light and dark colored quadrants of a square.
+These and similar patterns are often visible in industrial settings, on spacecraft launch vehicles and in precision metrology environments.

+QuadLoco is a C++ open source software library that provides fast, reliable and accurate finding of the center point in digital images quad targets.

 There are multiple phases:
 * Detection (finding what features in an image are likely quadrant targets)